rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/abroad_flights.md

 series: living_overseas
 ---

 Thinking back, I've flown somewhere between 15,000 and 70,000 miles a year for each of the last 15 years.
-What constitutes a "long" flight is relative, but I'd say anything close to 10 hours (or longer) is eligible.
-At this point the normal rules of human
+What constitutes a "long" flight is relative, but I'd wager anything close to 10 hours (or longer) is eligible.
+At this point the normal rules of human attention span and sitting tolerance break down, and the numbing effects of jet-lag are highly probable.

 It goes without saying that a lot of this is subjective, depends on your body size/type, varies by region, etc.  I'd love to hear additional tips/tricks you've discovered.